Boris Morukov: Biography

 Morukov graduated from high school in 1967 and received his M.D. from the 2nd Moscow Medical Institute (now Russian State Medical University) in 1973.
 He joined the professorate in space, aviation and naval medicine at the Institute for Biomedical Problems in 1978 and received a Ph.D in these disciplines in 1979.
-As a cosmonaut-physician, Morukov completed medical training in cardiology, gastroenterology, otolaryngology, stomatology, ophthalmology, and cardiopulmonary resuscitation between 1989–91.
+As a cosmonaut-physician, Morukov completed medical training in cardiology, gastroenterology, otolaryngology, stomatology, ophthalmology, and cardiopulmonary resuscitation between 1989 and 1991.
 In 1995, he took an advanced course in emergency medical care.
 In 1996, he completed a medical training course in endocrinology and hematology.

 From October 1990 to February 1992, Morukov attended a basic space-training course at Gagarin Cosmonaut Training Center.
-For more than two decades he was involved in providing medical operations support for manned space flights.
-From 1979-80 he provided medical support for the prolonged space missions on the space station "Salyut 6" as a member of the staff in Mission Control Center.
-From 1982–87, Morukov coordinated scientific projects dedicated to the development of countermeasures to the negative metabolic changes that occur during hypokinesia and microgravity.
+For more than two decades he was involved in providing medical operations support for crewed space flights.
+From 1979 to 1980 he provided medical support for the prolonged space missions on the space station "Salyut 6" as a member of the staff in Mission Control Center.
+From 1982 to 1987, Morukov coordinated scientific projects dedicated to the development of countermeasures to the negative metabolic changes that occur during hypokinesia and microgravity.
 His specific scientific interest in this area is calcium metabolism correction.
 He organized a series of experiments with prolonged head-down tilt, including a 370-day experiment dedicated to the experimental testing of a countermeasure complex for prolonged space flights.
 He participated in a joint American-Russian medical experiment on STS-60, Mir 18/STS-71 and all other Mir-NASA Project Missions.
-From 1995-98 he served as the Human Life-Sciences Experiments Coordinator for the NASA-Mir scientific program.
+From 1995 to 1998 he served as the Human Life-Sciences Experiments Coordinator for the NASA-Mir scientific program.
 He published more than 100 scientific papers and has patents for four inventions.